krishnamohanathota/CLOUD/azure/ReadMe.md

 ![](images/azure-rg.png)

-- Resource grouops itself need to be created in a region.
+- Resource groups itself need to be created in a region.
 This is called the `Resource Group Region`.
 This is the region where the metadata for the resource group is stored.
 This is also the region where the resource group's logs are stored.

 - Resource group region is not the same as the resource region.